Alice Springs School of the Air: Historical background

 Alice Springs is in the centre of Australia.
 It is one of several remote centers throughout 'outback' Australia.
 The area consists of small and isolated communities and cattle stations, for which normal services don’t exist and education services and medical assistance in emergencies has always been a problem.
 In the first part of the 20th century a Uniting Church pastor, The Rev John Flynn, set up his "mantle of Safety" consisting of airplanes, hospitals and radios to address the lack of medical help.
 This extensive network of radios became the platform on which the School of the Air was initially built.

 Education for people in remote areas from the 1920s was carried out by correspondence, in particular, through the South Australian Correspondence School.
 There was and still is a historical connection between the Northern Territory and South Australia because South Australia administered the NT from the 1870s until 1911.

 The idea for the School of the Air came from a South Australian School Inspector called Adelaide Miethkel who travelled to Alice Springs in 1944 as a member of the Council of the Flying Doctor Service.
 On a trip to remote cattle stations during this time with local teacher Les Dodd she recognized the difficulties outback families were facing with correspondence lessons, and that children were lacking in social contact.
 It occurred to her at the time that radio could provide a community aspect to the education of children in the bush.
 She later heard about a nurse who gave a health presentation to outback women over the FDS radio.
-It occurred to Miethke that if a nurse could give a presentation over the radio to outback women then a teacher could give lessons over the radio to the children of the outback and that this may assist in breaking down their social isolation.
+It occurred to Miethke that if a nurse could give a presentation over the radio to outback women then a teacher could give lessons over the radio to the children of the outback and that this might assist in breaking down their social isolation.

 In 1950 she approached John Flynn seeking permission to run a trial over the RFDS radio of a "School of the Air".
 This trial was successful and the first School of the Air was officially opened on 8 June 1951.